MicrosoftDocs/SupportArticles-docs/support/sql/replication/ascii-function-returns-different-results-publisher-subscriber.md

 - You use transactional or merge replication in SQL Server 2019.

-- Initial schema and data are applied through Snapshot Agent.
+- Initial schema and data are applied through Replication Snapshot Agent.

-- In the publisher database, the column that is defined as character data type includes a value of `char(0)`.
+- In the publisher database, a column that is defined as character data type includes a value of `char(0)`.

-In this scenario, when you use the `ASCII` function to convert the column from the publisher and subscriber database tables, different results are returned.
+In this scenario, when you use the `ASCII` function to convert the column in the publisher and subscriber database tables, different results are returned.
 You can refer to the following sample:

-- Publisher database table
+- Convert the column (`col1`) in publisher database table:

     ```sql
     SELECT id, col1, ASCII(col1) FROM PublisherTable